brendanburkhart/go-raytracer/README.md

 - Renders large/complicated scenes quickly using goroutines.
 Supports orthographic, simple perspective and fisheye projections.

 - Currently only supports materials, not rendering textures or UV mapping.
-Additionally, only planes, spheres and boxes are supported.
+Additionally, only planes, triangles, spheres and boxes are supported.
 Support for UV mapping and more complex/custom shapes may be added eventually.

 - Both Lambertian and Phong lighting models are supported, and both work with reflections and shadows.
 Refraction is not currently available.